waseem-alfarram/Calculator/README.md

 # Calculator
-This is a simple calculator desktop app written in java
+I made this simple calculator desktop app which is written in java